 Today, it doesn’t feel like it.
 Today it feels like there is this huge hole that can never be filled, no matter how hard I try.
 Today it feels like I don’t even have a right to my own feelings, because people I care about are suffering and I’m doing OK.

 I don’t have a good answer on how to deal with this feeling.
 Writing obviously is one way I cope.
 Trying to help and be supportive of my friends in the IBD community is another.
 But it’s not enough.
 And maybe there’s nothing that I could ever do that would feel like “enough.”
 Maybe it’s just a feeling that needs to be managed, but one that can also spur me forward when I have compassion fatigue or writer’s block.

-Hmm.
-Maybe, in this small way, my guilt does serve a purpose.
+Come to think of it, maybe, in this small way, my guilt does serve a terrible, but necessary, purpose.